Our Model Achieves Excellent Performance on MovieLens: What Does it Mean?: Discussion

 The two types of interactions are completely different.
 In particular, when interacting with the MovieLens platform, a user has watched a good number of movies.
 It is not difficult to \textit{summarize} the kinds of movies (\eg the top three genres) he/she likes.
 Hence, this rating collection process can be completed within a short time, and the process of recalling the movie titles is likely from the small pool of more famous movies (in stage $R_1$) to a much larger pool of movies of similar kinds (in stage $R_2$).
-There are also no preference changes along time as users usually complete all ratings within a short time based on their developed preferences on movies over the time before the interaction with MovieLens.
-More importantly, the sequential pattern among the ratings from a user does not necessarily reflect the actual sequence of a user watching these movies.
+There are also no preference changes over time as users usually complete all ratings within a short time based on their developed preferences on movies over the time before the interaction with MovieLens.
+More importantly, the sequential pattern among the ratings from a user does not necessarily reflect the actual sequence of a user watching these movies~\cite{harper2015movielens,JannachZGG12}.
 Rather, the sequence is the result of the guidance through the rating and recommendation iterative process on MovieLens.
 Even if there were personal preference changes when the user watched these movies along time, such changes cannot be reflected in the rating sequence.

-As a user has already watched a movie, there is no decision-making process on whether a new movie shall be watched with either monetary or time cost.
-However, for a typical online recommender platform, a user often needs to make a judgment before interacting with a "new" item being recommended.
+As a user has already watched a movie, there is no decision-making process on whether a new movie shall be watched with either monetary, time or other forms of cost.
+However, for a typical online recommender platform, a user often needs to make a judgment before interacting with a "new" item being recommended, among the choices available at that decision time.
 In other words, in a typical recommendation platform, we expect the model to recommend "new" items of the user's interest that the user has not interacted with before.
 The MovieLens dataset does not reflect such a setting.
+Again, we are not the first to question the usefulness of the MovieLens datasets from this perspective.
+In 2012, \citet{JannachZGG12} discussed that "the context of movie consumption (Am I watching a movie alone or with friends?
+Am I looking for entertainment or for intellectual challenge?) is largely not taken into account in the majority of papers" and the prediction on the dataset could be "accurate but not valuable."
+Nevertheless, to the best of our knowledge, our paper is the first attempt to formalize the two kinds of user-item interactions \ie the $\langle user - movie \rangle$ interactions and the $\langle user - MovieLens\rangle$ interactions, for a clearer comprehension of the dataset.
+In short, all research papers using the MovieLens dataset model the $\langle user - MovieLens\rangle$ rather than the $\langle user - movie\rangle$ interactions, making their results less generalizable to many practical recommendation scenarios in real-world settings.